Businesses succeed when employees are able to work together efficiently to solve complex problems, execute new

 There’s a better way to share complex, detailed information.
 With modern video collaboration software, your teams can comprehensively document and securely share virtually any kind of know-how, from the micro-nuances of a project’s next steps, to the most granular subject matter expertise.
 And most importantly, they can do it all in no more time than it takes to hold a meeting or share an idea in the hallway — far faster than writing, without sacrificing any of the details.

 Love them or hate them, meetings are still one of the most effective ways for employees to collaborate and share ideas.
 That’s why companies continue to invest in tools to optimize meetings — from conference room hardware and smart calendars to all kinds of unified communications systems, we’ve removed many of the barriers that once impeded our ability to connect with coworkers in real-time.

 But what happens once the meeting begins?
 We’re still not collaborating as effectively as we could be.
 During the discussion, we rely on manual notes and minutes to document decisions.
 Afterwards, we take hours writing up summaries and next steps.
 And any details missed, either during the meeting or after, are lost.

 It doesn’t have to be that way.
 Recording your meetings — using the conference room technology and unified communications tools you already have — can help make your people more productive by enabling them to revisit key meeting moments or view conversations they weren’t able to join live, while also protecting your company by providing a record of what happened during each interaction.

 Zoom, Cisco, Polycom, BlueJeans, and others make it easy to record a meeting.
 But then what?
-Panopto not only gives you the ability to automate meeting recording across your organization, but also gives you the tools your teams need to improve collaboration after the meeting ends.
+Panopto not only gives you the ability to automate meeting recording across your organization, but also gives you the tools your teams need to improve sharing and collaboration after the meeting ends.

 Panopto is the perfect complement to your video conferencing system, with smart integrations so you can record with your existing tools and automatically upload to Panopto.